gohugoio/hugo/docs/content/overview/configuration.md

     disable404:                 false
     # Do not inject generator meta tag on homepage
     disableHugoGeneratorInject: false
-    # edit new content with this editor, if provided
-    editor:                     ""
     # Enable Emoji emoticons support for page content.
     # See www.emoji-cheat-sheet.com
     enableEmoji:				false